Crossflow filtration plant with ceramic membranes for beer recovery from surplus yeast

-The cross-flow principle as shown in the following picture is characterised by the flow directions of the unfiltered and filtered liquid, which are perpendicular to each other.
-The preferably-turbulent flow of the unfiltered liquid, which is parallel to the membrane’s surface, prevents particles from depositing on the membrane or carries away already deposited substances.
-Hence the throughput of filtered liquid through the membrane is kept high.
+The cross-flow principle is characterised by the flow directions of the unfiltered and filtered liquid, which are perpendicular to each other.
+The preferably turbulent flow of the unfiltered liquid, which is parallel to the membrane’s surface, prevents particles from depositing on the membrane or carries away already deposited substances.
+So the throughput of filtered liquid through the membrane is kept high.
 A pressure gradient across the membrane forces the filtered liquid to penetrate the membrane.

 The dual-flow module

-The name of the dual-flow-module is derived from the two different flow directions – upwards and downwards – of the unfiltered liquid in the channels of the installed ceramic elements.
+The name of the dual-flow-module is derived from the two different flow directions (upwards and downwards) of the unfiltered liquid in the channels of the installed ceramic elements.
 Thanks to this concept, a maximum of packing density and a minimum of pipe connections are achieved.
 Complete venting and draining is guaranteed by discharging the liquid through the top and bottom plate.
 This concept allows for easy maintenance by simply taking away the top cover of the housing.
-With two different sizes of dual-flow modules, one with 20 m2 filter area, the other one with 48m2 , and hence by modularly increasing filter area, an optimal plant design for all required brewery sizes is possible.
+With two different sizes of dual-flow modules - one with 20 m2 filter area, the other one with 48m2 – the filter area can be modularly increased, making it an optimal plant design for all required brewery sizes.

 The maximum height of these plants amounts to 3.3 metres.
 The required floor space for the CIP station is around 2.5 x 1.0m.
 The required floor space depends on the number and type of dual-flow modules installed.